Physalia86/physalia-invasion-genomics-course/DayThree/DayThree_tutorial.md

 bio_18 <- raster(raster_stack$wc2.1_30s_bio_18)
 bio_19 <- raster(raster_stack$wc2.1_30s_bio_19)
 ```
+You can see the definition for each of the bio variables here: https://www.worldclim.org/data/bioclim.html.
-You can try plotting a few of these to see what they all look like:
+Try plotting a few of these to see what they look like:
 ```
 plot(bio_1)
+plot(bio_18)
 ```
 Now, let's pull out just the locations we're interested in:
 ```